PicoPlanetDev/Target-Analysis/README.md

 # Installation
 ## Windows
-1. Download the *TargetAnalysis.zip* file on [this page](https://github.com/PicoPlanetDev/Target-Analysis/releases) and extract it to a memorable location.
+1. Download the latest *TargetAnalysis.zip* file on [this page](https://github.com/PicoPlanetDev/Target-Analysis/releases) and extract it to a memorable location.
 2. Open the TargetAnalysis folder and double click to run **gui.exe** or **TargetAnalysis.exe** depending on your version.

 **Test after installation:**
-The images folder includes two scanned targets to test functionality.
-Run the software (see the Usage section) and click Show Output, ensuring that a score of 94-4X is displayed.
+The images folder includes some pre-scanned targets to test functionality.
+Run the software (see the *Usage* section of this readme) and ensure that Target Analysis functions properly.

 ## Linux (experimental)
 To install Target Analysis on another operating system, you must download the Python source code and install the necessary dependencies detailed below.